Gray Lumber Company

 Over a period of nearly seventy years, the Independent Lumber Company successfully operated two large cabinet shops, a wooden box factory, and constructed over five hundred new homes in the Tacoma area.
 The company supplied the planks used to lay the original roadbed for Sixth Avenue from Jackson Ave to Titlow Beach.

-Presently, the company deals in wholesale and retail building materials, operating under the same family management since the first of the century… TACOMA'S OLDEST LUMBER YARD!
+Presently, the company deals in wholesale and retail building products, operating under the same family management since the first of the century… TACOMA'S OLDEST LUMBER YARD!